 Best Available Phone Numbers for Business

-In fact, studies show that only 2% visit the company website and 1% leave a review or comment on social media when they have an issue.
-A whopping 87% prefer contacting the business directly—and with good reason.
-Next to going to the store directly, phone calls result in the highest satisfaction rates, making it all the more important to get the best available phone number.
-Search for the right one for your business with the help of the following tips.
+Studies show that when customers have an issue, only 2% of customers visit a business’s website and only half of those leave a review or comment on social media.
+A whopping 87% prefer contacting the business directly.
+Next to going to the store directly, phone calls result in the highest satisfaction rates.

 What numbers are available in Australia?

 Thousands of inbound, geographic, and available mobile phone numbers are owned and regulated by the Australian Communications and Media Authority (ACMA).
 These numbers are assigned to each telco which uses the list of available phone numbers as they sell services to their clients.

 Geographic numbersLocal numbers are regular phone numbers that we are all familiar with.
 Each landline number is tied and connected to one exchange.
 By law, telcos are required to sell these numbers in specified zones.
 Each region is identified by an area code: NSW & ACT (02), VIC & TAS (03), QLD (07), SA, NT &WA (08).
 Calls from the same area are billed local rates, while calls from other areas are charged long distance rates.

 Normal issue inbound numbers

 If you prefer virtual numbers that aren’t tied to a single area, you can start your 1800 or 1300 number search by going straight to your carrier.
 Random 1800 and 1300 numbers can be acquired directly from telcos.

 The whole cost of calls to 1800 numbers is paid for by the business, making calls absolutely free.
 On the other hand, the cost of 1300 numbers is shared between you and your callers.
 Local rates apply for calls made from any fixed line in the country.